Best Traditional Taverns in Athens: A Local’s Guide

 Sokratous 9 &, Theatrou, Athens

 In the heart of Athens, hidden beneath the bustling streets, lies a portal to the past, a place where time stands still amidst the clamor of the city.
-Diporto, a taverna with roots stretching back to 1887, offers not just a meal but a journey.
-This is no ordinary dining experience; it’s an adventure into a world where the essence of Greek tradition is preserved, a treasure trove of culinary heritage nestled in the city’s vibrant market district.
+Diporto, a taverna with roots stretching back to 1887, offers a meal and a journey.
+This is no ordinary dining experience; it’s an adventure into a world where the essence of the Greek tradition is preserved, a treasure trove of culinary heritage nestled in the city’s vibrant market district.

-Imagine descending into a realm where the walls whisper stories of the past, where wine barrels not just decorate but serve as vessels of history, holding within them the spirit of Greece.
-Diporto, with its unassuming entrance – actually meaning “two doors”, might easily be missed by the unobservant eye, yet for those who venture through its doors, a world of wonders awaits.
+Imagine descending into a realm where the walls whisper stories of the past, where wine barrels do not just decorate but serve as vessels of history, holding the spirit of Greece within them.
+Diporto, with its unassuming entrance – actually meaning “two doors,” might easily be missed by the unobservant eye, yet for those who venture through its doors, a world of wonders awaits.
 The ambiance is a tapestry of the past, with vintage marble sinks, aluminum wine jugs, and garlic wreaths adorning the space, creating an atmosphere that’s almost surreal in its authenticity.

 The chickpea soup, a wintertime specialty, is a testament to the taverna’s commitment to simple, soulful cuisine.
-It’s a dish that embodies the essence of comfort, with chickpeas so tender they seem to dissolve at the touch of your tongue, all doused in a generous helping of olive oil.
-Other staple dishes include fish, beans in red tomato sauce, fava beans which is slightly spicy but delicious as well as casserole cooked meat dishes.
+It embodies the essence of comfort, with chickpeas so tender they seem to dissolve at the touch of your tongue, all doused in a generous helping of olive oil.
+Other staple dishes include fish, beans in red tomato sauce, fava beans, which are slightly spicy but delicious, and casserole-cooked meat dishes.

 The house white, a cloudy retsina served in traditional aluminum jugs, complements the meal perfectly, embodying the taverna’s dedication to preserving the flavors and traditions of Greece.
-Retsina, with its history stretching back over 2000 years, is more than just a drink; it’s a link to the past, a reminder of the ancient Greeks’ ingenuity and their love for wine.
+With its history stretching back over 2000 years, Retsina is more than just a drink; it’s a link to the past, a reminder of the ancient Greeks’ ingenuity and love for wine.

 Krasopoulio Tou Kokora – Cozy Greek Tavern